-Those subject to ongoing HMRC domicile enquiries were no doubt awaiting with interest the eagerly anticipated decision of the Upper Tier Tribunal (“UT”) in the case of HMRC v Epaminondas Embiricos UKUT 0370.
+Those subject to ongoing HMRC domicile enquiries were no doubt awaiting with interest the eagerly anticipated decision of the Court of Appeal in the case of Epaminondas Embiricos v HMRC EWCA Civ 3.

 The wait is over with the decision now released.
-Unfortunately the outcome was not necessarily what those affected wanted to hear.
-The decision went against the previous conclusion in favour of the taxpayer reached by the First Tier Tribunal.
+Unfortunately, the outcome was not necessarily what those affected wanted to hear.
+The Court upheld the decision of the Upper Tribunal (UT).

 By way of background, HMRC enquired into Mr Embiricos’ self-assessment tax returns for the years ended 5 April 2015 and 5 April 2016.
 These were submitted on the basis he was non-UK domiciled and entitled to make a claim for the remittance basis of taxation.
 HMRC had concluded after investigating the facts that Mr Embiricos was UK domiciled and sought to calculate the additional tax by issuing an information notice to ascertain his worldwide income.

-Mr Embiricos made an application to the FTT requesting they make a direction to HMRC to issue a Partial Closure Notice (“PCN”) on the matter of domicile stating the information request was ‘invalid’ until such time the domicile had been formally decided.
+Mr Embiricos made an application to the First Tier Tribunal (“FTT”) requesting they make a direction to HMRC to issue a Partial Closure Notice (“PCN”) on the matter of domicile stating the information request was ‘invalid’ until such time the domicile had been formally decided.
 PCN’s were introduced in 2017.
-Like the existing full closure notice regime, a PCN can be issued by HMRC or applied for by a taxpayer in respect of one or more aspects of an HMRC enquiry, allowing others matters to remain open.
+A PCN can be issued by HMRC or applied for by a taxpayer in respect of one or more aspects of an HMRC enquiry, allowing others matters to remain open.
+A Final Closure Notice (“FCN”) is then issued at the end of the enquiry.

 HMRC on the other hand stated they were unable to issue a PCN until such time that the tax had been calculated – thus the information request was fundamental to calculate the tax and then issue the PCN.